swampyrad/HDAntiRadiationBoots/README.md

 Similar to the Anti-Radiation Boots, but painted in cherry red.
 These boots allow the wearer to lower their gravity to jump across large gaps, or get into hard-to-reach areas.
+Features an internal charging system powered by the ambient frag flying all over the place, so you never have to worry about keeping batteries handy.

 Loadout code: AGV